SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-permissions-templates.md

 # How to set up SharePoint permissions for templates

 We recommend that you create a separate SharePoint document library on your SuperOffice Document site for your templates.
-If you do not use SharePoint to store your templates, you will need WebTools in order to edit the templates​.

 ## Permissions to the SharePoint document library for SuperOffice templates